ibroheem/cuap-gateway/README.md

    ```
     sid:          Sender ID
     rid:          Receiver ID
     service_code: code typed, # is removed in the specs
-    operation:    represents type of operation to be performed
+    operation   : represents type of operation to be performed
    ```

          USSR = message sent from an SP to the USSDC.